fr-sxtyxm/xv6-enhanced/README.md

    command     : ps
    Function    : displays - PID {Process ID}, PPID{Parent Process ID}, Process name, process state.

-PS : Will be adding more advanced system call in future.
+PS : Will be adding more advanced system calls in future.

 How to run ?